w3c/encrypted-media/security-privacy-questionnaire.md

 **Handling hardware context reset:** The `hardware-context-reset` reason aggregates multiple internal causes (such as sleep/resume and display configuration changes), but since these can only be triggered by user actions and not by the page, the `hardware-context-reset` reason is not a useful fingerprinting vector.

-**Querying encryption scheme support:** Supported encryption schemes correlate with the underlying CDM, but that information is already implied by the chosen `keySystem` string.
-No novel fingerprinting surface is added.
+**Querying encryption scheme support:** Supported encryption schemes correlate with the underlying CDM, and the chosen `keySystem` already implies most of this information.
+Any marginal additional fingerprinting surface is described in the [Fingerprinting](https://w3c.github.io/encrypted-media/#privacy-fingerprinting) section.

 **HDCP policy detection:** HDCP version support is a property of the connected display chain, so it can change when the user moves the window between displays.
 This is consistent with similar information already conveyed through `MediaKeyStatus` for active sessions.